 Case in point: Good Luck Charlie.

 Every episode involves Teddy recording a video diary entry designed to guide her baby sister when she gets older.
-Teddy usually abandons the camera pretty quickly, though, since she's a little too obsessed with boys and getting kissed to stay completely focused on Charlie!
+Teddy usually abandons the camera pretty quickly, though, since she's a little too obsessed with boys and getting kissed to stay completely focused on Charlie.
 And the producers have to make time for random silliness, too, as Mom and Dad fumble about cluelessly … and sometimes carelessly.
-The accompanying (slightly out of key) soundtrack, if you will, is composed of a smattering of mild gross-out jokes, even milder double entendres and bits of slapstick violence.
+The accompanying (slightly out of key) soundtrack, if you will, is composed of a smattering of mild gross-out jokes, even milder sexual double entendres and bits of inane slapstick violence.

 "Catch Me If You Can"